kjappelbaum/baseline/README.md

-baselines
+# baselines

 [![NPM version][npm-image]][npm-url]
 [![build status][ci-image]][ci-url]
 [![npm download][download-image]][download-url]

-baseline correction methods for javascript.
+Collects baseline correction methods for JavaScript.
+The idea is that all methods can be used by just providing the measurements y as input.

 ## Installation